 Lucy Greenwood and Ndanga Kamau join Marion Smith QC to discuss their experiences of building a career in international dispute resolution.
-They also explore the challenges posed in relation to increasing the diversity in international arbitration.
+In a candid discussion, the two explore the challenges posed in relation to increasing the diversity in international arbitration.

 Hannah McCarthy and Mark McMahon

 Mark McMahon and Hannah McCarthy discuss the day-to-day reality of working from home in London after three months of quarantine.
 They look at the unique challenges of remote hearings, and the apparent resilience of international arbitrations.
-They also cover the effects of this on client relationships and general lawyer wellbeing.
+The pair also examine the effects of this on client relationships and the effects upon lawyer wellbeing more broadly.